csalzano/jockey-box/readme.txt

 == TODO ==

- * Refactor your custom post type args arrays during their creation
- * Create a repo for this, get it on github
  * Formalize the dependency on Advanced Custom Fields & write a spin-up component for those fields
  * Add menu links to the admin bar